chinamike65/hugo-tuolesi/content/book6/book6en.md

 Denying the continual impermanence.

-Some schools believe that the universe is a continuous impermanence, a process of birth, abiding, and cessation, rather than a momentary impermanence.
+Some schools believe that the universe is continuous change, a process of birth, abiding, and cessation, rather than a momentary impermanence.

 2. The understanding of Taoism by the sutras

-Dao: There are five paths—the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path of no-more-learning.
+Path: There are five paths—the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path of no-more-learning.

-The path of accumulation is the first step in entering the path of accumulating blessings.
+The Path of Accumulation is the first step in entering the path of accumulating merit.

-The path of joining is the preparatory stage before entering the Dao.
+The Path of Joining is the preparatory stage before entering the Dao.

 The Path of Seeing is the real realization that people have no self.